Belgium Travel Tips: 19 Things That Will Make Your Trip Easier

 Belgian trains are comfortable, cheap, and fast as lightning.
 Brussels to Ghent or Antwerp is like 30 minutes!
 It makes making day trips from Brussels really easy.

 We went as far as including Paris on our list of top day trips from Brussels.
-Yeah, it’ll still be a crazy long day, but hey, who wouldn’t want to see the Eiffel Tower on a trip to Belgium?!
+Yeah, it’ll be a crazy long day, but hey, who wouldn’t want to see the Eiffel Tower on a trip to Belgium?!

-Within the country, two people can travel on a train for the price of one with the “duo ticket”.
+Pro tip: Within the country, two people can travel on a train for the price of one with the “duo ticket”.

 Check connections and buy tickets on the website of the National Railway Company of Belgium (SNBC)